AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_restful_message.md

     }
     ```

-- Sned an image message
+- Send an image message

     ```json
     {